Odfjell

 Odfjell SE is a company specialising in worldwide seaborne transportation and storage of chemicals and other speciality bulk liquids.
 The Odfjell fleet comprises more than 80 ships in total.
 The ships transport around 600 different kinds of liquids, including organic and inorganic bulk liquid chemicals, acids, animal fats, edible oils, portable alcohols and clean petroleum products.
-Odfjell’s ships are mainly registered in Norway (NIS) and Singapore, and are primarily manned by Norwegian and Filipino mariners.
+Odfjell’s ships are mainly registered in Norway (NIS) and Singapore, and are primarily crewed by Norwegian and Filipino mariners.

 The tank terminal division consists of four tank terminals, located in Belgium, USA and South Korea.
 Odfjell Terminals is also part of a network in South America, consisting of another 10 tank terminals partly owned by related parties.

 Odfjell has offices in 12 locations around the world, and is headquartered in Bergen, Norway.
 The company employs around 2,300 people and posted annual gross revenue of USD 1083 million in 2021.

 Odfjell has a wide range of customers, from the oil majors and largest chemical manufacturers to smaller logistical companies and traders.